jeareyes17/tidyDataAssignment/README.md

                     the tidydata.txt generated from running the run_analysis.R

 - 'CodeBook.md':  List of all variables of the dataset with relevant information such as transformations performed.
 - 'tidydata.txt': Contains the descriptive statistics specifically the mean and standard deviation per subject and activity.
 Each row                       contains the subject identifier, activity performed and the measures for each of the feature.
+This data is a cleaned      subset taken from the original Human Activity Recognition Using Smartphones Dataset as an output from the run_analysis.R